-In pictures: Windrush women
+Seamstress, nurse, caterer: Celebrating the Windrush women

 Daphne

-- worked in a factory making suitcases on the Wandsworth Road, south London
+- She worked in a factory making suitcases on the Wandsworth Road, south London

 - Daphne holds a picture of herself at a wedding in Jamaica when she was 16 and wearing make-up for the first time